3BioCompBio/pyScoMotif/README.md

 Typical use cases include the search of catalytic and binding sites.

 Reference publication: "pyScoMotif: Discovery of similar 3D structural motifs across proteins".
 Gabriel Cia, Jean Kwasigroch, Basile Stamatopoulos, Marianne Rooman, Fabrizio Pucci.
-Bioinformatics Advances, vbad158 (2023); doi: https://doi.org/10.1093/bioadv/vbad158
+DOI: https://doi.org/10.1093/bioadv/vbad158

 **LICENSE: pyScoMotif is free to use for non-commercial purposes.
 To use pyScoMotif for commercial purposes, please contact us.**